bharatbalothia/wcelab-OMS-IV-Usecases-Design/README.md

 # OMS-IV-Usecases-Design
-Intended to capture the various use cases that came up during the IBM Inventory Visibility engagements and PoCs and this will serve as a repository for use cases -> design approach -> code snippets, that can help other teams
+Intended to capture the various use cases that came up during the IBM Inventory Visibility engagements and PoCs and this will serve as a repository for use cases -> design approach -> code snippets, that can help other teams doing IV implementation